 In this way, therefore, the Christian philosopher can avoid the pitfalls that exist in a flawed movie like WAKING LIFE.
 He does not have to succumb to obscurity and endless questioning, nor be perplexed by the Gnostic musings of a bunch of two-bit philosophers who know next to nothing about the epistemological foundations of true knowledge.
 Nor does the Christian philosopher who firmly believes that Jesus Christ is the perfect embodiment of Truth have anything to fear from an honest investigation of truth.
 As Paul says in 1 Cor.
 13:6, “Love does not delight in evil but rejoices with the truth.”

 Let us therefore rejoice!

+Richard Linklater shot WAKING LIFE as a live-action feature, then used computer animation to apply a wavy, colorful animation over the actors and their surroundings.
+The movie follows an anonymous young man, played by Wiley Wiggins, as he encounters many different characters expressing their philosophies of life.
+Most of the characters are people on the street, but there are a couple of real philosophers, and at least one scientist who talks about evolution.
+Eventually, the young man discovers that he’s having a series of dreams within a dream, but he’s having trouble waking up from the dream.
+Some inconclusive things are then said about God, and the young man floats way up into the blue sky until he disappears.
 WAKING LIFE is like nothing you’ve ever seen.
 The movie is also too often annoying and tiresome.
 It is aimlessly chock full of many different, sometimes complex, philosophical, spiritual and social commentaries that often contradict themselves and that drone on and on.
 It also seems to come to a Gnostic, New Age conclusion.
 WAKING LIFE also includes some strong foul language, excessive violence that young people might imitate and an ignorant anti-gun message